Aureuma/GitKat/README.md

 - `gk github-emails --token <token>`: find contribution emails across GitHub repos you can access.
 - `gk verify-rewrite`: compare rewrite output against `git-filter-repo`, with optional blob-only checks against BFG.

+## Command responsibilities

+GitKat keeps history rewriting and metadata discovery separate:

+- `gk rewrite` is the only command that rewrites history.
+It updates author/committer metadata (identity) and rewrites blob contents or paths in the commit tree.
+Commit messages are preserved.
+- `gk check`, `gk report`, and `gk github-emails` only read history to help you find the right identities or repositories to target.
+They never rewrite objects.
+- `gk verify-rewrite` validates parity against other tools; it does not change your working repo.

 ## Rewrite notes

 `gk rewrite` preserves the existing behavior of `rewrite.sh`, including case-aware blob mapping and commit metadata rewrites.
 The rewrite engine is implemented directly in Rust using gitoxide (gix).